sahajamit/sahajamit.github.io/_posts/2015-3-28-Cucumber-JVM-with-TestNG.md

 title: Integrating Cucumber-JVM with TestNG
 ---

 Cucumber-JVM has a native integration with JUnit to run the BDD scenarios.
 Junit is a framework which is more popular among developers to support their unit testing.
-When we talk about function automation testing then TestNG is a better choice as it has more advanced features.In this blog I will be taking more about the Cucumber-JVM and TestNG Integration.
+When we talk about function automation testing then TestNG is a better choice as it has more advanced features.
+In this blog I will be taking more about the Cucumber-JVM and TestNG Integration.

 With JUnit, the integration is quite straight forward, we simply need to create a test runner class like this.